caameron/Rust-Calculator/README.md

 is one function to calculate the lcm of two values and another to apply it to the arguments from left to right.

 # How it went?
+The first homework went pretty smoothly.
+The logic and design of the overall project was simple and didn't too long to come up with.
+The road bumps came in during the implementation of the code.
+The usual problems such as syntax and features specific to Rust took a little while to adjust too.
+However the biggest challenge was the use of references and satisfying the borrow checker.

 # Testing
+The testing for this program consisted of mainly unit tests which were created using the features already built into Rust.
+Since the program was broken up into many different helper functions, essentially each helper function had a unit test to go along with it.
+Specifically each unit test was given a vector of floats to check if its calculations were correct.
+In addition, the unit tests checked the edge cases when there are only 1 or no arguments given.
+The details of each test can be found in the comments of the source code.
+Lastly manual tests were done using the example input given in the homework assignment description and other input to check all other special cases.